Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Public Event formClose(txt As String)

-In addition to user-defined events, Access has built-in events that also resemble functions, such as Text0_Exit(Cancel As Integer), Form_Unload(Cancel As Integer), and Form_MouseMove(Button As Integer, Shift As Integer, X As Single, Y As Single).
+Access has built-in events that also look like functions, such as Text0_Exit(Cancel As Integer), Form_Unload(Cancel As Integer), and Form_MouseMove(Button As Integer, Shift As Integer, X As Single, Y As Single).

 After entering a numeric value into the OrderQty TextBox and pressing the enter key, the OrderQty_AfterUpdate event procedure of the textbox is executed as usual.
-Within this event procedure, the RaiseEvent QtyUpdate(Me!OrderQty) statement is executed, which triggers the first user-defined event and passes the value of the OrderQty textbox as a parameter.
+Within this event procedure, the RaiseEvent QtyUpdate(Me!OrderQty) statement is executed, which triggers the first user-defined event and passes the OrderQty textbox value as the parameter.

 Private Sub OrderQty_AfterUpdate()